 The easiest way to raise funds would be through a Just Giving page.
 Upon registering, you’ll be sent a link to set your page up.
 It is then time to start raising sponsorship, through friends, colleagues, and family.
 It’s important to tell your sponsors about the challenge and how you’ll be braving the elements and outside conditions to help raise vital funds and awareness to help vulnerable men and women experiencing homelessness.

 The next morning, after the Sleep-Out, you can go indoors, have a warm bath, a cooked breakfast, chat to family and friends about your experience or just catch up on lost sleep.
 The big difference for people who are forced to sleep rough is that they don’t have that option.

 The Sleep-Out is a challenge that will give you a very small insight into what it might be like to sleep rough every night, including cold temperatures and wet weather.
-If, however, the weather is too severe – such as torrential rain or snow – please do move inside.
+At Alice Park, we will have emergency shelter that can be used if needed.
+If you are sleeping out at home, and the weather is too severe – such as torrential rain or snow – please do move inside.

 Please note, it’s not giving up or failing if you make the decision to move inside.
 In fact, this can provide a calm environment and time for reflection on your experience, and how lucky you are to have the choice to move indoors.

 Will I receive any resources for the night and to help me fundraise?

 Absolutely.
 Jess will send you regular emails between now and the event to help organise your fundraising and how to sleep out on the night.
 If you’d like some fundraising tips now, head to our Fundraising Tips & Ideas page.

 Every penny and pound you raise goes towards supporting vulnerable and isolated individuals.
 We do not charge an entry fee for the event but ask that all participants aim to raise at least £100 in sponsorship.
 See Your Impact to find out the important ways your funds can make a difference and help rebuild lives.